AUAP/AP2018/class11/class11.md

 ##### Discussion
 - How could you relate your field and your life with Machine Learning?
+- How does the data effect the machine learning?
 - What is learning in machine learning?
 - What is training in machine learning?